anaisd5/ml-audio/README.md

 Go to the root directory of the project.

 Load and unzip the GTZAN dataset and put it on the right place (see previous section).

 For a full pipeline, execute the following commands in order (more descriptions in next sections):

 ```
+# Run as modules to handle relative imports correctly
-poetry run python src/ml_audio/preprocess.py
+poetry run python -m ml_audio.preprocess
-poetry run python src/ml_audio/train.py
+poetry run python -m ml_audio.train
 poetry run python -m ml_audio.predict <path_to_audio_file>
 ```

 ### Preprocessing

-For preprocessing all audio files, you can run the `preprocess.py` script:
+For preprocessing all audio files, you can run the `preprocess` module:

 ```
-poetry run python src/ml_audio/preprocess.py
+poetry run python -m ml_audio.preprocess
 ```

 When you run this command, some files will fail.
 It is a known behaviour.
 At the end though, the file preprocessing should be complete (but some files may be missing).

 ```
-poetry run python src/ml_audio/preprocess.py
+poetry run python -m ml_audio.preprocess

 Starting preprocessing...
 Source: data/gtzan/audio